AquibPy/AquibPy/README.md

 - 🔭 I’m currently working as a Data Scientist in Extreme Networks

-- 🌱 I’m currently learning Generative Adversarial Networks
+- 🌱 I’m currently learning Generative AI

 - 👯 I’m looking to collaborate on Projects,Tech Articles